 Yes, the Library can digitise book chapters and journal articles.
 You can use RLO to request a legal, digitised copy of a book chapter which can be added to the reading list and to Blackboard.
 Simply add the book to your list as usual and in the Create & Add to List pop up box add a Note for the Library to explain which chapter/pages you would like digitising.
 Further information can be found on the Editing Lists page in the document explaining how to add a book.
-There is also more information on the Digitisation Service page.
+There is also more information on the Scanning for Teaching page.

 Sign in to Reading Lists Online, click ‘My Lists’ and choose the list you want to copy.
-Click on ‘Edit’ and select ‘Copy’ from the drop down menu.
+Click on ‘Edit’ and select ‘Copy List’ from the drop down menu.
 Fill in the details on the form that appears and click ‘Create list’.
 The list will appear as ‘Copy of…’ and will be in draft format.

 You are not restricted to editing and publishing your lists only once a year.
 Keep your list fresh and up-to-date by adding new items (or removing items) but remember you must publish the list again after making any changes